cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

     return "", err
   }

-  // Check that ChainA stored the clientState provided in the msg if err := k.VerifyClientState(ctx, connection, proofHeight, proofClient, clientState); err != nil {
+  // Check that Chain A stored the clientState provided in the msg if err := k.VerifyClientState(ctx, connection, proofHeight, proofClient, clientState); err != nil {
     return "", err
   }

-  // Check that ChainA stored the correct ConsensusState of chainB at the given consensusHeight if err := k.VerifyClientConsensusState(
+  // Check that Chain A stored the correct ConsensusState of chain B at the given consensusHeight if err := k.VerifyClientConsensusState(
     ctx, connection, proofHeight, consensusHeight, proofConsensus, expectedConsensusState, ); err != nil {